Abrer/yasc/README.md

   Last working on:

-    Fixed incorrect ranges on /24
+    Fixed CIDR masks lower than /8 returning a mask of 0.0.0.0

   TODO:

-    - Fix input of masks at /8 or lower:
-        /8 shows 255.0.0
-        Lower shows 0.0.0.0
-        Binary Mask displays incorrectly

     - Fix Avail Subnets:
         191.168.5.4 /14 returns 0.25 because the class is wrong.